Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

-You can cut squares or rectangles of mesh to the desired size with wire cutters (or buy a piece that has been cut to a convenient size, which is more convenient but also more expensive for the same amount of mesh). is a good choice.
-304 stainless steel mesh sheet with a 0.0016" wire diameter and 46% open area
+You can cut squares or rectangles of mesh to the desired size with wire cutters (or buy a piece that has been cut to a convenient size, which is more convenient but also more expensive for the same amount of mesh).
+304 stainless steel mesh sheet, 20 x 20 mesh with a 0.0016" wire diameter and 46% open area, is a good choice.

 To make a drying rack, lay the wire mesh over an open frame (or raise the edges with stacks of thickness spacers, the type used to roll out metal clay) or make a drying shelf by grasping each corner of the mesh at a 45-degree angle with parallel pliers and bending it down 90 degrees, thereby creating four "feet."

-One way to dry your fresh clay is to place it on piece of nonstick sheet.
-After one side has dried completely, flip the piece over to allow the reverse side to dry.
+Another option is to place your metal clay piece or component on a piece of nonstick sheet.
+After one side is dry, flip the piece over and allow the other side to dry.

 Using an Electric Cup Warmer or Hotplate

 If you need to dry a metal clay piece quickly—especially something flat, small, and fairly thin—you can place it on a piece of nonstick sheet on an electric cup warmer (also called a mug warmer or candle warmer) or a hotplate.
 However, because the surface of the clay touching the warmer will dry very quickly, you'll need to turn the piece over every minute or two, at least for the first 5 minutes or so, to try to heat both sides as evenly as possible to minimize warping or cracking.